Lilyncsu/LilyMa.github.io/_posts/2021-6-4-Second-Blog.md

 ---
 layout: post
-title: Programming Languages: R vs Others, which is your favorite?
+title: "Programming Languages: R vs Others, which is your favorite?"
+---

+---
+layout: post
+title: Being A Data Scientist
 ---

 *1. My thoughts on R vs other software that I've used*